 Accreditation means that an agency with the authority to review schools has examined a college or university and determined that the institution holds academic merit.
 Students should only consider schools that boast accreditation, as most forms of financial aid are only available to students at accredited schools.
 Moreover, future employers and schools may not accept credits from schools without accreditation.

 Colleges and universities may earn regional, national, or programmatic accreditation.
 Regional accreditation allows easier credit transfers between schools, and programmatic accreditation means that a specific program meets an organization's high standards.
-For teaching degrees, accreditation agencies include the National Council for Accreditation of Teacher Education, the Teacher Education Accreditation Council, and the Montessori Accreditation Council for Teacher Education.
+For teaching degrees, accreditation agencies include the National Council for Accreditation of Teacher Education and the Montessori Accreditation Council for Teacher Education.
 Students who choose teaching programs without this type of accreditation may find that their degrees do not qualify them to become teachers.

 Bachelor's in Teaching Program Admissions